CodeGov-org/codegov-wtn-vote-relay/README.md

 Proposals" in order to prevent your Followee for "All Non-Critical Topics" from voting before your preferred NNS neuron votes for you on this topic.

+## Computer prerequesites:
+You must be able to execute commands in a command line terminal and you must have any version of DFX installed.

-Clone Vote Relay Repo: If you can run command line and have DFX installed, then create a directory where you want to clone the git repo for the vote relay app.
+## Clone Vote Relay Repo:
+If you can run command line and have DFX installed, then create a directory where you want to clone the git repo for the vote relay app.
 Change to that directory and run the following command...

 `git clone https://github.com/CodeGov-org/codegov-wtn-vote-relay.git`

+## Set Hotkey:
-Set Hotkey: Decide which NNS neuron ID and WTN neuron ID pair you want to configure for vote following.
+Decide which NNS neuron ID and WTN neuron ID pair you want to configure for vote following.
 It can be any NNS neuron you trust (including your own neuron or any known neuron).
 However, you must be able to control the WTN neuron in order for this pairing to work because you must set the vote relay canister ID as a hotkey for your WTN neuron.
 The CodeGov vote relay canister ID is e5khx-vyaaa-aaaar-qagja-cai.
 Set the hotkey for your WTN neuron before